-If you are not confident with navigation, you should definitely attend an Adventure Junkie training day, Peak Adventure Training week, and/or practice at orienteering or rogaining events.
+Navigation skills are a key component of a successful finish, and if you are not confident with your map-reading skills, you should definitely attend an Adventure Junkie training day, and/or Peak Adventure Training week, and practice at orienteering, or rogaining events.

 The course will consist of two stages: Prologue (Day 1), and the main course (Day 2).

 The Day 1 prologue course will have a “clover leaf” style layout, starting and finishing on the Mountain.
 The main course (Day 2), will be a near-linear, epic journey from a remote location, back to HQ.